BCCghspace/week-6-python-introduction/Lab.md

 4. Check that the environment is listed: `conda env list`
 5. Activate the environment.
 This means you enter the environment so you can use Python with the packages you installed.
     * Run this command: `conda activate musa509week6`
+6. Download this file to the repository directory: <https://canvas.upenn.edu/courses/1533813/files/89414280/download?download_frd=1>.
+This file contains credentials for using the database for class.

 ## Python REPL

-Let's look at the `python` command.
+Let's look at the `python` command in the terminal.

 ## Running a Jupyter server to view Lab Notebook